-It is tempting to ask whether the square on the left commutes.
-Unfortu-It is tempting to ask whether the square on the left commutes.
+$uT \xrightarrow{Z^u} A^u$ It is tempting to ask whether the square on the left commutes.
 Unfortunately, this question hardly makes sense, as there is no canonical choice for the dotted line in it.
-Similarly to the braid case of [WKO1, Section 2.5.5], the definition of the homomorphic expansion (Kontsovich integral) for uthe definition of the homomorphic expansion (Kontsevich integral) for utangles typically depends on various choices of "parenthesizations".
+Similarly to the braid case of [WKO1, Section 2.5.5], the definition of the homomorphic expansion (Kontowi 1). tangles typically depends on various choices of "parenthesizations".
 Choosing parenthesizations, this square becomes commutative up to some fixed corrections.
-The details are in Proposition 4.18.
+The details are in Proposition 4.31.